-We were delighted to be invited to deliver a presentation at Goldsmiths University of London regarding the 'school to prison pipeline' and our Switch Ambassador Programme.
-The school to prison pipeline is a process wherein certain disciplinary practices in schools increases the likelihood that certain students will come into contact with the criminal justice system.
+We were invited to deliver a presentation at Goldsmiths University of London regarding the 'school to prison pipeline' and our Switch Ambassador Programme.
+The school to prison pipeline is a process where certain disciplinary practices in schools increases the likelihood that certain students will come into contact with the criminal justice system.

-Say It With Your Chest is helping to solve the problem of the school to prison pipeline via our Switch Ambassador Programme, which intercepts the pipeline.
+Say It With Your Chest is helping to stop the school to prison pipeline via our Switch Ambassador Programme.
 Our programme works with students who are at the highest risk of exclusion.
 The programme consists of bespoke group workshops and 1:1 mentoring sessions which look at why the behaviours which can lead to being excluded are occurring.
 Topics vary but some of the topics that could be covered are the power of choices and why do I feel this way.
 The programme also gives young people a voice, by engaging them in conversations regarding how they can be better supported to stay in school and engaged with their education.
 Currently, students might rightly feel that all decisions around their education and lives are made by others; this can leave them feeling dis-empowered.
 The Switch Ambassador Programme empowers students rather than rescuing them, because we want students to take ownership of their future, their choices and the person that they want to be.

 ² Graham, J. and Bowling, B. (1995) Young People and Crime.
 London: Home